xan105/Mini-Launcher/README.md

 Path can be absolute or relative (to the current working dir).<br />
 `%VAR%` are expanded if any (see Expanding Variable for more details).

+💡NB: This is done before running any Lua Script.
+If you are dynamically creating/modifying file(s), consider the Lua API: `file.SetAttributes()` (see below).

 ### `menu?: object` (none)

 Show a very simple button menu where each key/value pair is a button label and its corresponding override config file.